12-15 Year Olds Can Now Get Pfizer-BioNTech COVID-19 Vaccine

 “The goal was that if we could show that the immune response in 12- to 15-year-olds was as good or better than that in 16- to 25-year-olds, then that would make the argument that the 12- to 15-year-olds were getting the same type of antibody response, and that they should enjoy the same level of efficacy,” says Dr. Bill Gruber, senior vice president of vaccine clinical R&D at Pfizer.
 “It turns out the antibody response was even better among the 12- to 15-year-olds so the public can rest assured that the [vaccine] protection should be as high for them as for adults.”

-Now that the shot is authorized, the next step is to get the shots into arms.
+Now that the shot is authorized, the next step is to get it into arms.
 The Biden Administration said last week it was ready to start shipping more Pfizer-BioNTech vaccines directly to pediatricians’ offices, where many teens are treated, to make it convenient for them to get vaccinated.
+To accommodate the potentially smaller number of doses more doctors will need, Pfizer-BioNTech will begin shipping its vaccine in smaller sized trays in the thermal containers that can keep the doses properly chilled.

 Some doctors, however, are still seeing some hesitancy among parents in vaccinating their kids.
-“I would say there is a 50-50 split between parents we can’t wait to give their kids the vaccine, and parents who are slightly or more hesitant,” says Dr. Allison Messina, chief of infectious diseases at Johns Hopkins ALL Children’s Hospital.
+“I would say there is a 50-50 split between parents who can’t wait to give their kids the vaccine, and parents who are slightly or more hesitant,” says Dr. Allison Messina, chief of infectious diseases at Johns Hopkins ALL Children’s Hospital.
+Seeing other parents safely vaccinate their kids is helping to convince the latter group, she says, and seeing how much vaccination can contribute to helping their teens resume normal life is also key.
+The authorization should, for example, help schools and summer camps be safer environments if more teens get the shot.

 Pfizer and BioNTech are continuing to study their vaccine among even younger children.
 Gruber says the scientists will be looking to see if lower doses can be used in those aged six months to 11 years.